FlatsWire/api-v1.0/README.md

 If a flat has been de-activated or deleted, the response won't have it.
 If you are not authorized to use this apartment, the request failed with the appropriate error message and related flat ID.

+> If a blocked period is due to your booking, you will get its ID on the field called: booking_id.

 ##### Example #1

 ```html